mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/projects/applications/catalog-applications/custom-resources-workspace-catalog/spark-operator-custom-resources/index.md

 excerpt: Get Started on Spark Operator Custom Resources
 ---

-To run your Spark workloads with Spark Operator, you need to apply Spark Operator specific custom resources.
-Spark Operator will work with the following  kinds of custom resources:
+To run your Spark workloads with Spark Operator, apply the Spark Operator specific custom resources.
+The Spark Operator works with the following  kinds of custom resources:

 - `SparkApplication`
 - `ScheduledSparkApplication`